-“The Stadium Tour” (as it’s officially called) will travel across the U.S. in the summer of 2020.
-Tour dates and ticket information for all shows can be found here.
+“The Stadium Tour” (as it’s officially called) will be traveling across the U.S. (Tour dates and ticket information for all announced shows can be found here.)

 Response to the tour has been quite passionate, and many fans have described the collaboration as “awesome,” “epic,” and “amazing.”

 Questioning this tour — specifically, pairing up Def Leppard and Mötley Crüe — may be unpopular, but from a Def Leppard fan perspective, I ask again: Why?

 I’m sure some can easily come up with financially-motivated reasons.
 After all, stadiums are the venue of choice for this portion of the tour, and you can’t spell “revenue” without “venue.”

 But I digress.

 Let’s REALLY dig deep and delve into this tour event!

 - How Mötley Crüe handled their farewell tour (and their reasoning to validate their reunion).

 - Suggesting FIVE Def Leppard tours that would have been much more appealing to their fans.